UC Davis

 each of the 12 Districts have District Coordinators, plus a printed

 handbook---Chapter ten is "Wildflower Planting".
-Participants

-in the planting.
+or group involved in the planting.

-The "Wildflower Planting" program's desired result,
+The "Wildflower Planting" program's desired result?

-perhaps that Caltrans hoped for when the program was initiated,
+Perhaps that Caltrans hoped for when the program was initiated,

-"wildflower" roadside vegetation with low maintenance
+roadside vegetation with low maintenance costs, better than the

-costs, better than the flammable annual exotic grasses and exotic
+flammable annual exotic grasses and exotic weeds normally along

 Unfortunately, none of the California native "Wildflower